Leone25/zanichelli-downloader/README.md

    ```
 2. In your browser, open https://my.zanichelli.it in your browser and open the menu of the book you'd like to download and open the web reader
 3. Open the dev tools (`f12` works), navigate to the network page in the dev tools and make sure that caching is disabled and that permanent log is enabled, then refresh the page
-4. Find the file `downloadBook` (there is a filter bar on the top that you can use to search) and click on it
+4. Find the `content.opf` (there is a filter bar on the top that you can use to search) file in the network tab and click on it
-5. Now look at the url, it should look something like this `https://zanichelliservices.kitaboo.eu/DistributionServices/services/api/reader/distribution/123/pc/book/details?bookID=########&t=#############`, copy the number after `bookID` and paste it in the terminal and press enter
+5. From the url, copy the number that is repeated twice and paste it in the terminal and press enter
-6. Now scroll down in the request information and find where it says `usertoken`, copy the value and paste it in the terminal and press enter (it is normal that it gets pasted multiple times, don't worry about it, it's entered correctly)
+6. Scroll down in the request information, and find where it says `Cookie`, copy the value and paste it in the terminal and press enter (it is normal that it gets pasted multiple times, don't worry about it, it's entered correctly)
-6. Paste they encryption key you have obtained and press enter
+7. Find the file `downloadBook` (if there are two, choose the one that has `HTML5` in it's path) and click on it, and in the sub menu, open the `Preview` tab
+8. Find the line that says `privateKey` and copy the value (Right click on text > `Copy value`) and paste it in the terminal and press enter
+9. Find the file `enc_resource.key` and click on it, then click on the `Preview` tab
+10. Select everything, copy it and paste it in the terminal and press enter
-7. Wait, the book will be downloaded and saved to the script' directory
+11. Wait, the book will be downloaded and saved to the script' directory

 NOTE: You will have to do again all the steps if you want to download another book, the encryption key is different for every book and every time you open the book